 Supplemental teaching duties - 30% - Evaluated as a totality by the department chair, including such dimensions as schedules and holds reasonable office hours; helps with curriculum planning; advising and mentoring students; assists with career management; keeps Digital Measures data up to date.

-Maintenance of teaching credentials - 20 % - Maintains Academically Qualified (AQ) or Professionally Qualified (PQ) credentials as defined by the COB for AACSB; If not in compliance with AQ and/or PQ standards is making progress toward regaining these credentials.
+Maintenance of teaching credentials - 20 % - Maintains Faculty Qualifications as defined by the COB, consistent with AACSB guidelines.
+If not in compliance with standards, is making progress toward regaining these credentials.